Demythization of Structural XML Query Processing: Comparison of Holistic and Binary Approaches, Technical Report: Experimental Results

 \subsection{Query Selectivity}

-This experiment is focused on the processing time of BJ and HJ on queries with different selectivity.
-The results are presented in Figure~\ref{fig:exp_selectivity}, where the horizontal axis represents specific ranges of the selectivity and the values on the vertical axis represent the relative speed-up of BJ compared to HJ; it is computed again as $\frac{t_{HJ}}{t_{BJ}}$.
+This experiment focuses on the processing time of BJ and HJ on queries with different selectivity.
+We compute the selectivity of a~query as $\sigma = 1-\frac{N_{out}}{N_{in}}$, where $N_{out}$ is the total number of distinct data nodes in the result of the query and $N_{in}$ is the total number of data nodes in streams specified by output query nodes.
+The results are presented in Figure~\ref{fig:charts}b, the horizontal axis represents specific ranges of the selectivity and the vertical axis represents the relative speed-up of BJ compared to HJ computed as $\frac{t_{HJ}}{t_{BJ}}$.

-As a~result, the lower the selectivity $\sigma$ is, the more HJ outperforms BJ.
-On all data collections, HJ performs better when $\sigma < 0.01$.
-On the other hand, for higher values of $\sigma$, BJ outperforms HJ.
-For example, on the XMark collection (both factors), for queries where $\sigma$ is close 1, BJ is approximately 3$\times$ faster than HJ.
-HJ performs better on high-selective queries, since it uses a more aggressive forwarding of the input streams.
+As a~result, the higher the selectivity $\sigma$ is, the more HJ outperforms BJ.
+On all data collections, HJ performs better when $\sigma > 0.99$.
+On the other hand, for lower values of $\sigma$, BJ outperforms HJ.
+For example, on the XMark collection (both factors) and DBLP, for queries where $\sigma$ is close 0, BJ is more than 3$\times$ faster than HJ.
+HJ performs better on high-selective queries, since it uses a~more aggressive forwarding of the input streams.
 For low-selective queries, BJ gives better results since it utilizes more simple logic to advance the input streams.

-We repeated the same experiment focusing only on queries where all query nodes are output.
+We repeated the same experiment focusing only on subset of queries $Q_{all}$ where all query nodes are output.
 Let us recall that in such a~case, the queries are query cores themselves and, therefore, no semi-joins are included in their query plans.
-The results are depicted in Figure~\ref{fig:exp_selectivity_all_out}.
-Even though the results of BJ are worse than in Figure~\ref{fig:exp_selectivity}, we can see that BJ still outperforms HJ on queries with $\sigma > 0.05$.
+The results are depicted in Figure~\ref{fig:charts}c.
+Even though the results of BJ are worse than in Figure~\ref{fig:charts}b, we can see that BJ still outperforms HJ on queries with $\sigma < 0.95$.
 Such an experiment shows that the binary join approach outperforms holistic approaches for low-selective queries even if we consider the traditional TPQ model without a~specification of non-output query nodes.

 \ifdefined\TECHREP \needspace{5\baselineskip}